 Do you dread the question, "where do you see yourself in five years?"

 Ultimately you can see your choices reflected in your daily schedule.
-When you are feeling overwhelmed, bogged down with surviving a bad day-to-day situation, it's easy to stop dreaming.
-When that happens, you lose sight of what will make your life better.
+When you are overwhelmed and bogged down with surviving a bad day-to-day situation, it's easy to stop dreaming.
+When that happens, you lose sight of what will improve your life.
 Instead of getting stuck, you have to think differently.
-To be successful you have to envision your life in the future.
+To be successful, you have to envision your life in the future.

-Working with my coaching clients, I've noticed a trend- high performing leaders are self-aware and constantly checking and adjusting their course.
-Successful leaders view their role like a captain.
+Working with my coaching clients, I've noticed a trend- high-performing leaders are self-aware and constantly checking and adjusting their course.
+Successful leaders view their role as a captain.
 Their role is to show up at their best to help guide the crew and passengers to safety.
 One person can't do it all, and the captain has to navigate the cockpit equipment, weather, and any unforeseeable events that can quickly turn disastrous.
-Instead of being frustrated by change, a pilot shifts their mind-set to see opportunities and guide themselves in the right direction.
+Instead of being frustrated by the change, pilots shift their mindset to see opportunities and guide themselves in the right direction.
 By having access to a map, they can more easily judge when they need to speed up, change course, or refuel.
-They can see where they have the potential to get lost, off track or stuck.
+They can see where they have the potential to get lost, off track, or stuck.

-I know a bit about getting stuck after leading award winning programs to attract, retain and develop leaders at Fortune 500 companies and now running my own coaching business for three years full time.
-When I first decided I wasn't happy in my job, I took a week away from the office to figure out what it was I really wanted.
+I know a bit about getting stuck after leading award-winning programs to attract, retain and develop leaders at Fortune 500 companies and now running my own coaching business for three years full time.
+When I decided I wasn't happy in my job, I took a week away from the office to figure out what I really wanted.
 Creating space in my life to put myself first let me experience what life would be like when I was truly in charge.